Prathamkohale/voice-controlled-home-automation/README.md

 ---

-## 📄 License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

----

 ## 🙌 Acknowledgments

 Inspired by the growing need for accessible smart home systems and the potential of low-cost microcontrollers in automation.